casdoor/casdoor-website/docs/how-to-connect/oauth.md

 If your application doesn't have a frontend that redirects users to Casdoor, then you may need this.

-First, you need to make sure you have Password Credentials Grant enabled and send a POST request to:
+Enable **Password Credentials Grant** on the application, then send a POST request to:

 ```url
 https://<CASDOOR_HOST>/api/login/oauth/access_token